 Covid-19 is having a major impact across the globe.
 Our thoughts are with everyone during this challenging time, particularly you, our international student community.
-We know that some international students are finding it hard to meet their living expenses, while others may want to return home, but at the moment this may not be possible.

 International students’ first point of contact should be their institution.
 However, there are also government services and organisations that can provide assistance, whether it be food relief, financial assistance or mental health/wellbeing support.
 Help may also be available from your Embassy or local Consular Office.

 For information on changes to facilities, services and events within the City of Greater Geelong, along with other Covid-19 resources, visit https://www.geelongaustralia.com.au/covid19.